Kamran-Afzali/Kamran-Afzali.github.io/_posts/Uncertainty_Bias_Healthcare.md

 cat("Uncertainty (SD across trees):", pred_info$sd_prob, "\n")
 ```

-This approach to uncertainty is not Bayesian but still informative, especially when used to flag low-confidence predictions for further review.
+Although this approach to uncertainty is not Bayesian but still informative, especially when used to flag low-confidence predictions for further review.

 ## Bias

 Bias in ML systems can exacerbate health disparities if not properly addressed.
-Three common forms of bias are:
+As we mentioned in the first  [post](https://kamran-afzali.github.io/posts/2023-12-22/Uncertainty_bias.html) three common forms of bias are:

 * **Selection bias**: Training data omits or underrepresents certain groups (e.g., rural patients, Indigenous communities).
 * **Measurement bias**: Systematic errors in variable definitions across groups (e.g., different blood pressure thresholds).